-Campus Kids Child Care Centre Inc. is located inside Marian Hall.
+Campus Kids Child Care Centre Inc. is located north of the Wanda Wyatt Dining Hall.
 The hours of operation are Monday to Friday, 7:30 a.m. to 5:30 p.m.
 Three programs are available: full daycare for children four months to five years; a part-day, part-week program (mornings or afternoons) for three- and four-year-olds; and a kindergarten program.
 Application for child care on campus should be made well in advance as space is limited, particularly for children aged two and under.